Taweilo/keyword_exercise/README.md

 ## 5. modeling
-Apply data wrangling to filter the keywords which are:
+Apply data wrangling to filter the keywords which have:
 1. profit > 0
 2. CTR > 10%
 3. conversion rate >5%